alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

     ActivityOptions.makeSceneTransitionAnimation(activity, pairs).toBundle();
     ```

     where `pairs` is an array of `Pair<View, String>` objects listing the shared element views and names that you'd like to share between activities.<sup><a href="#footnote2" id="ref2">2</a></sup> Don't forget to give your shared elements unique transition names either [programatically][setTransitionName] or in [XML][transitionName].
-Otherwise, the transition will break!
+Otherwise, the transition will not work properly!
 * To programatically trigger a return transition, call `finishAfterTransition()` instead of `finish()`.
 * By default, material-themed applications have their enter/return content transitions started a tiny bit before their exit/reenter content transitions complete, creating a small overlap that makes the overall effect more seamless and dramatic.
 If you wish to explicitly disable this behavior, you can do so by calling the [`setWindowAllowEnterTransitionOverlap()`][setWindowAllowEnterTransitionOverlap] and [`setWindowAllowReturnTransitionOverlap()`][setWindowAllowReturnTransitionOverlap] methods or in your theme's XML.

 ### Introducing the Fragment Transition API

-If you are working with Fragment transitions, the API is similar with a couple small differences:
+If you are working with Fragment transitions, the API is similar with a few small differences:

 * Content [exit][Fragment#setExitTransition], [enter][Fragment#setEnterTransition], [reenter][Fragment#setReenterTransition], and [return][Fragment#setReturnTransition] transitions should be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML tag.
 * Shared element [exit][Fragment#setSharedElementExitTransition], [enter][Fragment#setSharedElementEnterTransition], [reenter][Fragment#setSharedElementReenterTransition], and [return][Fragment#setSharedElementReturnTransition] transitions should also be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML.
 * Whereas Activity transitions are triggered by explicit calls to `startActivity()` and `finishAfterTransition()`, Fragment transitions are triggered automatically when a fragment is added, removed, attached, detached, shown, or hidden by a `FragmentTransaction`.
-* Shared elements should be specified as part of the `FragmentTransaction` by calling the [`addSharedElement(View, String)`][addSharedElement] method.
+* Shared elements should be specified as part of the `FragmentTransaction` by calling the [`addSharedElement(View, String)`][addSharedElement] method before the transaction is committed.

 ### Conclusion